If you’re a regular cyclist around town, you can make some easy extra cash by putting advertising on your bike!

 You can also add on the chance to deliver items on your bike as an added revenue stream.
 Explore sites like Ecourier, where there are regular requests for new couriers to deliver items (particularly in London).

-There is also a whole section of Indeed dedicated to bike courier jobs, many of which will pay a tidy sum and offer flexible working hours.
+There is also a whole section of Indeed dedicated to bike courier jobs, many of which will see you make money advertising on your bike and offer flexible working hours.

 This way, you can add on work for whenever you’re in need, working around your schedule!